LunarEngineer/db_backup/readme.md

 ## Caveats up Front

-This needs to be on the same network as your database.
-If your database is being run in a Docker container, like mine, then you simply need to put this container on the same network.
+This needs to be on the same network as your database, if your database is being run in a Docker container, like mine.
+You simply need to put this container on the same network.
 More to follow in the detailed instructions.

 There are better ways that `mysqldump`.
 I don't care.
 This works.